mozilla-services/docs/source/sync/objectformats.rst

 * **formfactor** *string*: The form factor of the client.
 Recognized values include *phone*, *tablet*, *laptop*, *desktop*.
 * **application** *string*: String identifying the application behind the client.
-This shoud only be used for presentation purposes (e.g. choosing what logo to display).
+This should only be used for presentation purposes (e.g. choosing what logo to display).
 * **version** *string*: The version of the client.
 This is typically the version of the application.
 Again, this should only be used for presentation